tykiww/tykiww.github.io/_posts/2017-10-20-SLR-Plotly.md

-We won't be working with that one.
-Let's take a look at the imbedded large set.
-The Diamonds dataset is one of the great examples of how powerful R can be using big data.
-Unfortunately, we're not touching all of it because we are only working a simple linear regression.
+We won't be working with that set.
+Let's take a look at the imbedded large one.
+The diamonds dataset is one of the great examples of how powerful R can be using big data.
+Unfortunately, we're not touching all of it because we are only working a univariate linear regression.

 Make sure to install the libraries for analysis!
 Today I'm going to show you an interactive plot using [plotly](https://plot.ly/)!
 Plotly is an interactive interface that allows for easier labeled visualization.
 With it, you can see individual plot points and easily recognize any outliers.
-Rather impressive, it definitely beats having to use the `identify()` function or `gganimate()` which sometimes is quite a pain.
+Rather impressive, it definitely beats having to use the `identify()` function which gives you information but cannot glean quick-interactive information.

 ```r
 library(ggplot2)